-For those of you too young to remember, back in the 1950's there was a cartoon on Saturday morning TV that let you dial up a date, and then travel back to that time.
-It was great fun, but in reality it was just a thinly deguised way to encourage kids to become interested in history.
+For those of you too young to remember, back in the 1950's there was a cartoon on Saturday morning TV that let you dial up a date and then travel back to that time.
+It was great fun, but in reality, it was just a thinly disguised way to encourage kids to become interested in history.
 I must admit at least in my case, it did not work.
 I had a huge dislike for history in school, and the "Way Back" machine did little to improve my opinion.
 That said, I got over it; eventually.
 Now out of the 453 cable channels I have available to view, I spend 99.8% of my viewing pleasure on the History Channel, Food Channel, and SyFi.
 However, that is a whole other story we won't go into here.
-My reason for writing this post is to describe how laugh-able it is to me when I see current news that states a certain company is eliminating the ability for staff members to work from home.
+My reason for writing this post is to describe how laughable it is to me when I see the current news that states a certain company is eliminating the ability for staff members to work from home.
 Seriously!!!

 Sounds like the take on the latest lottery pot, right?
 Nope; it is the number of active websites on the Internet as we close in on the end of 2012.
 As I'm sure with many of you, the end of each year, and the anticipation of the next, causes me to reflect.
 This morning I began to ponder the question, "Were there any common threads in our web development business this year, and if there were, what were they?"
 And perhaps more important, "What learnings should we take away?"
 The answer is there were!!!